PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 **NOTE** When working with ordinal scales, you'll need to list all values for both domain and range.
 Even if one set is numerical (in the previous case, the range), you'll still need to list each value.
 If we had just listed the min/max for the range, omitting `63`, D3 would have no idea what value to map `Sally` to.
 After all, how close is `Sally` to `Bob` as a value?
 How close is `Sally` to `Zagthor` as a value?
 There's no way to calculate that distance, since they're all strings of text, not numbers.

-One thing that's surprising, is that you can't invert ordinal scales:
+One thing that's surprising, is that you can't invert ordinal scales.
+Remove the previous three  `console.log()` statements and temporarily add the following to the bottom of app.js:

 ```javascript
 console.log(mapper.invert(45));